Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary: Adapted renormalized volume

-\bpf First, note that the subset $ H_{\ell}$ is closed as finite intersection of the counter images of the closed interval $[0, \ell]$ through the length functions $\ell_{\gamma}$, for $\gamma\in m$, which are continuous.
-Let $X_0\in \bar{H_{\ell}}^{wp}$ be a point realizing the Weil-Petersson distance between $X$ and $X_0$.
+\bpf Let $X_0\in \bar{H_{\ell}}^{\scriptscriptstyle{WP}}$ be a point realizing the Weil-Petersson distance between $X$ and $X_0$.
 Then, by Corollary \ref{WPdistance} with where $C(g)$ is furnished by Theorem \ref{boundedGradientinfty}.
 Moreover, by the inequality above and by Theorem \ref{Vcdistance} for $A(g)=A(S_g)$, with $S_g$ the closed genus $g$ surface.
 Now, Vargas-Pallete proved in \cite[Equation $21$]{VP2019} that for any $X_0\in H_{\ell}$ the convex core volume of the corresponding handlebody is bounded as where $\ell_{Th}$ denotes a bound on the lengths for the Thurston metric of the curves $\gamma$ of length at most $\ell$ in the hyperbolic metric at infinity.
-Since the Thurston metric is obtained from the induced one on the convex core by grafting on the bending lamination, and we saw in the proof of Theorem \ref{Vcdistance} that the total intersection angle is bounded by $2\pi+2\ell_{\gamma}(\partial C(X_0))\leq 2\pi+2\ell$, we obtain concluding the proof by imposing
+Since the Thurston metric \cite[Section $4.3$]{dumas-survey} is obtained from the induced one on the convex core by grafting on the bending lamination, and we saw in the proof of Theorem \ref{Vcdistance} that the total intersection angle is bounded by $2\pi+2\ell_{\gamma}(\partial C(X_0))\leq 2\pi+2\ell$, we obtain concluding the proof by imposing

 \epf

 Fixed a pants decomposition $P$ of $\partial\bar M$ and a small $\delta>0$, a $\delta$-\textit{Bers region} is the subset $\mathcal{B}_{\delta}$ of $\mathcal{T}(\partial \bar M) $ such that In the proof of the next theorem we use \textit{Fenchel-Nielsen coordiantes} for the Teichn\"uller space (see, for example \cite[Sec 6.2]{Bu1992}, \cite[Sec 10.6]{FM2011}, or \cite[Section $7.3$]{Mar16}).